 Capital Gains Tax (CGT) is payable on the profit when you sell or gift assets that have increased in value.
-If you have sold or are thinking of selling or gifting an asset such as land, property or investments, and think you may be liable to CGT, we can help.
+If you have sold or are thinking of selling or gifting an asset such as land, property or investments, you may be liable to CGT.

 Usually there are options available when considering how to structure agreements involving the disposal of capital assets.
 If you speak to us in advance of the transaction, then planning opportunities can be identified to reduce the tax payable and increase the retained proceeds.

 The proceeds or market value less the original cost or market value when required plus the cost of any additions or improvements.